 An early ectopic pregnancy without unstable bleeding is most often treated with a medication called methotrexate, which stops cell growth and dissolves existing cells.
 The medication is given by injection.
 It's very important that the diagnosis of ectopic pregnancy is certain before receiving this treatment.

 After the injection, your doctor will order another HCG test to determine how well treatment is working, and if you need more medication.

-In other cases, an ectopic pregnancy can be treated with laparoscopic surgery.
-In this procedure, a small incision is made in the abdomen, near or in the navel.
+Salpingostomy and salpingectomy are two laparoscopic surgeries used to treat some ectopic pregnancies.
+In these procedure, a small incision is made in the abdomen, near or in the navel.
 Next, your doctor uses a thin tube equipped with a camera lens and light (laparoscope) to view the tubal area.

-If the ectopic pregnancy is causing heavy bleeding, you might need emergency surgery through an abdominal incision (laparotomy).
-In some cases, the fallopian tube can be repaired.
-Typically, however, a ruptured tube must be removed (salpingectomy).
+If the ectopic pregnancy is causing heavy bleeding, you might need emergency surgery.
+This can be done laparoscopically or through an abdominal incision (laparotomy).
+In some cases, the fallopian tube can be saved.
+Typically, however, a ruptured tube must be removed.